Aesica/RMMV/README.md

 - Additional/custom stats via note tags
 - Final Fantasy "Gravity" (percent-of-hp) formula with immunity available via actor/enemy, class, equip, and state note tags
 - Settings to recover hp and/or mp by varying amounts, as well as reviving dead members after battles
+- Can sort equip/state-added skills in with baseline skills and sort via various skill parameters

+**7/14/2019 - 1.8**
+- Fixed a problem where the Limit command was appearing for characters without any Limit skills learned.
+Now, it will only appear when the TP threshold is reached AND only if the character has at least one Limit skill learned.
+- Added a means to sort temporary skills (acquired from equips, states, etc) in with baseline skills.
+By default, temporary skills appear after baseline skills, regardless of skill id.
+- When the improved sorting system is enabled, skills can be sorted by other crtieria besides skill id--alphabetically by name, by mp cost, alphabetically by note field, etc

 **6/20/2019 - 1.7**
 - Expanded note tag functionality to include support for both <tag: x> and <tag>x</tag> formats